Astonishing Facts You Didn’t Know About Andy Warhol

 Parents of the pop icon, Ondrej and Julia Warhola, were poor immigrants from central Europe.
 Andrew Warhola was his birth name that he changed later in life because it was hard to pronounce.

 He survived a gunshot

-An American feminist, Valerie Solanas, shot Warhol in 1968 because of the control he had on her life.
+An American feminist, Valerie Solanas, shot Warhol in 1968 because of the control he had over her life.
 The pop artist survived a gunshot wound to the chest, but it took him two months to recover from the injury.

 The artist made a cookbook, a pretty bizarre one

 Entitled “Wild Raspberries,” Andy Warhol and Suzie Frankfurt’s cookbook was a successful attempt to make fun of French cookbooks.
 Baked Hawaii and Gefilte of Fighting Fish are just some of the exclusive dishes you can cook at home.

 Warhol gave rise to the first queer art movement

 Pop art can be rightly considered the first queer art movement.
 Being a gay man and a practicing Byzantine Catholic, Warhol knew how to impress the audience with his art.
 Not only was his art revolutionary, but also his identity.